mkaerger/hector/doc/README.md

     bin# ./hector_importer

-This programm return the tokenized version for each credit card number.
+This programm writes the tokenized version for each credit card number to STDOUT.
 Example output:

 	5595-5797-1825-8848|559557PETVHQ8848